Lung Cancer Survival Rate

 Radiation Therapy

 Radiation therapy involves using types of radiation, such as X-rays, to kill cancerous cells.
-Different types of radiation can be used to help lung cancer patients.
+Early-stage patients had 3-year survival rates ranging from 55% to 91%, depending on the type of lung cancer radiation used.

 Surgery